arahi7860/quickSort/README.md

 - When complete, the helper should return the **index of the pivot**

 ### Pseudocode

-Write a function `partition()` that accepts 3 arguments: an array, start index, and an end index( default values: start = 0, end = array.length-1);
+Write a function `partition()` that accepts 3 arguments: an array, a start index, and an end index (default values: start = 0, end = array.length-1).

-* Grab the pivot from the start of the array
+- Grab the pivot.
-* Store the current pivot index in a variable `swapIndex`(this will keep track of where the pivot should end up).
+- Store the current pivot index in a variable `swapIndex` (this will keep track of where the pivot should end up).
-* Loop through the array from start to end
+- Loop through the array from start to end.
-  * If the pivot is greater than the current element, increment the pivot index variable and then **swap** the current element with the element in the pivot index
+  - If the pivot is greater than the current element, increment the pivot index variable and then swap the current element with the element in the pivot index.
-* Outside of the loop swap the starting element(i.e the pivot) with the pivot index.
+- Outside of the loop swap the starting element(i.e the pivot) with the pivot index.
-* Return the `swapIndex`.
+- Return the `swapIndex`.

 ### Part 2: quickSort()

 Write a function `quickSort()` that accepts 3 arguments: an array, start index, and an end index( default values: start = 0, end = array.length-1);

-* Call the partition helper on the array that's been passed in
+- Call the partition helper on the array that's been passed in
-* When the helper returns the updated pivot index, **recursively** call `quickSort()` on the left and on the right subarray
+- When the helper returns the updated pivot index, **recursively** call `quickSort()` on the left and on the right subarray

-## Picking a pivot
+## Picking a Pivot is Important

-### The runtime of quick sort depends in part on how one selects the pivot
+### Quick Sort complexity depends on the pivot.

-- Ideally, the pivot should be chosen so that it's roughly the median value in the data set you're sorting
+- Ideally, the pivot should be chosen so that it's roughly the median value in the data set you're sorting.
 - For simplicity, we'll always choose the pivot to be the first element or the last.

-**Best case**
+#### Best Case

 If we assume perfect partitioning, we get exact halves every time.
 The "halves" probably won't be precisely equal, but if we choose the pivot well, they should be pretty close.